-This is a legal service for young people in the ACT.
-It provides free and confidential legal advice in person, over the phone – (02) 6173 5410) – or by email.
+This is a legal service for young people in the Australian Capital Territory.
+It provides free and confidential legal advice in person, over the phone – (02) 6173 5410 – or by email.

 New South Wales

-Northern Territory Legal Aid – What age can I?
+Northern Territory Legal Aid – At what age can I?